-There are multiple barriers to the formation and existence of civil society organizations:
+There are multiple barriers to the formation and existence of CSOs:

-- To be registered, organizations are obligated to have at least twenty founding members who must be Saudi citizens.
+- To be registered, organizations are required to have at least twenty founding members, all of whom must be Saudi citizens.

-- The registration process may be protracted, and sometimes takes years; unsuccessful applicants are not provided rational justifications for the registration delays.
+- The registration process may take considerable time, often up to one year or more.
+Unsuccessful applicants are generally not provided clear justification for the registration delays.

-- An organization’s field of work must be approved by the Ministry of Social Affairs, and its geographical work zones must not overlap with other societies or institutions.
+- An organization’s field of work must be approved by the Ministry of Social Affairs, and its geographical zone of work must not overlap with other societies or institutions.

-- The Minister has the right to grant or refuse registration based on the Minister's full discretion.
+- The Minister has full discretion to grant or refuse registration based on the Minister's full discretion.

 Barriers to Operational Activity

-First, an NGO’s activities are strictly confined to those which were approved during the registration process, and the range of permissible activities is narrowly construed.
+NGOs face legal restrictions on their activities as well.
+An NGO’s activities are strictly confined to those which were approved during the registration process, and the range of permissible activities is narrowly construed.
 A NGO must obtain prior approval from the Ministry of Social Affairs before undertaking additional activities.
-Moreover, the Ministry of Social Affairs and intelligence authorities strictly monitor the activities of NGOs; if an NGO engages in unapproved activities, then government authorities compel the founders of the organization to sign pledges to discontinue these activities.
+Moreover, the Ministry of Social Affairs and intelligence authorities strictly monitor the activities of NGOs; if an NGO engages in unapproved activities, government authorities may compel the founders of the organization to discontinue them.

-Second, the law allows the state to intervene in the internal affairs of organizations.
+The law also allows the state to intervene in the internal affairs of organizations.
 For example, representatives of various official agencies monitor most meetings held by societies.
-Indeed, governmental representatives attending general meetings may also approve resolutions.
+Governmental representatives attending general meetings may even approve resolutions.